Froguard/mihawk/README.md

 }
 ```

+> Set `middleware.isExpress=true` to explicit definition a express middleware function before export, if you write in express-stype
 > Other complex diy middleware demo, base on koa-router & koa-compose, [middleware.md](./docs/middleware.md)

 ### `mock-logic` file demo in ts